MĀORI TERRORISM IN NZ?

 On 15 October 2007, private homes throughout New Zealand were raided by squads of police, for the most part in full riot gear, carrying machine guns and handguns with knives strapped to their black garments.
 The raids occurred at dawn, under cover of darkness.

-They smashed doors, windows and furniture, arresting people, confiscating computers, cameras, electronics, files, and papers, searching for incrimminating material to support charges under the Terrorism Suppression Act 2002.
+They smashed doors, windows and furniture, arresting people, confiscating computers, cameras, electronics, files, and papers, searching for incriminating material to support charges under the Terrorism Suppression Act 2002.

 Later that morning, the police occupied and locked down Ruātoki, a small Māori town on the western edge of the Urewera Valley.